 Watch the video to see how some tips on drying peppers using a Ristra.

 I use this as an easy way to store my peppers each year.
 I find that hot peppers are about the only plant I actually do well with growing so I always have a surpluse.

 What does not go into the fermenter for making pepper mash goes on a Ristra.

-At first the boy liked playing with it, because I keep mine over in a corner that he likes to hide and play in, but after he got a little pepper in his eyes one he stopped messing with it.
-Now it was not bad, as the hot part of a pepper is in the membranes and he only got a small exposure from breaking one up, but it was enough to keep him away from my peppers in the future.
+At first the boy liked playing with it.
+That was because I keep mine over in a corner that he likes to hide and play in.
+However, after he got a little pepper in his eyes one he stopped messing with it.
+The hot part of a pepper is in the membranes.
+So he only got a small exposure from breaking one up.
+However, that was enough to keep him away from my peppers in the future.